Use time fields in sdselect searches

 1 Lexicographical order sorts items based on the values used to encode the items in computer memory.
 In Splunk software, this is almost always UTF-8 encoding, which is a superset of ASCII.
 Lexicographical order sorts numbers before letters, based on the first digit.
 For example, the numbers 10, 9, 70, 100 are sorted lexicographically as 10, 100, 70, 9.

-If you prefer to see your human-readable timestamps replaced by numeric UNIX time format values, change the value of Unix time field to a different field name than _time.
+If you are defining an Amazon S3 federated index for a customer-managed Glue table, and you prefer to see your human-readable timestamps replaced by numeric UNIX time format values, change the value of Unix time field to a different field name than _time.
 The Unix time field value cannot be shared by field names in the AWS Glue table dataset to which the federated index maps.

-To learn more about defining the Time field, Time format, and Unix time field, see Map a federated index to an AWS Glue Data Catalog dataset.
+To learn more about declaring the Time field, Time format, and Unix time field for Amazon S3 federated indexes that map to customer-created AWS Glue datasets, see Map an Amazon S3 federated index to a customer-created AWS Glue table dataset.

 For more information about applying time fields to sdselect